FLwolfy/Tetris-Terminal-Game/README.md

 ## Requirements

 #### 1. Environment:
-Make sure you have Python installed (>=3.11.6 for .exe) on your system to run the game successfully.
+Make sure you have:
+- Python installed (>=3.11.6 for .exe) on your system to run the game successfully.
-Make sure your terminal should support __ASCII escape sequences__.
+- terminal supporting __ASCII escape sequences__.

 #### 2. Package:
 Make sure the following dependent libraries are installed: